Athena-OS/athena-nix/README.md

 To submit a package, according to the new [RFC](https://github.com/nixpkgs-architecture/rfc-140/blob/master/rfcs/0140-simple-package-paths.md), you need to create a Pull Request as **Draft**, named `<tool-name>: init at <version-tool>`, in order to add all needed files (as **package.nix** file, containing the nix code) in [pkgs/by-name/${shard}/${name}](https://github.com/NixOS/nixpkgs/tree/master/pkgs/by-name) where *name* is usually the name of the tool/package and *shard* is the lowercased first two letters of *name*.

+Note that for Python, Perl, Ruby (and other scripting languages) modules, the current rule to submit is still the old one, that means to create the package file as `default.nix`, submit it in the related directory in [nixpkgs/pkgs/development](https://github.com/NixOS/nixpkgs/tree/master/pkgs/development) and then insert the package entry also in the related directory in [nixpkgs/pkgs/top-level](https://github.com/NixOS/nixpkgs/tree/master/pkgs/top-level).

 Remember that when you create a new PR, it will create a forked repository in your GitHub account.
 At this point, in the future, until your PR is not merged, DON'T sync your forked repository with the original one because it will create conflict issues when Nix devs will try to merge the PR or you will try to edit some commit info.

 Check always if someone has already opened an issue or a PR and, if still opened, link them in your PR message.
 Remember also to check the boxes shown in the first message of the PR.